Cluster Creation and Component Installation

 Figure 4 - TDP Version -

-importantIf you choose to use the Public Package Repository of Tecnisys, access credentials (username and password) must be entered directly in the URL, as shown in the image above.
+importantIf you choose to use the Tecnisys Public Package Repository, the access credentials (username and password) must be provided directly in the URL, as demonstrated in the image above.

 Installation Options